 - 1.1 This practice covers procedures for making and curing cylinder and beam specimens from representative samples of fresh concrete for a construction project. - 1.2 The concrete used to make the molded specimens shall be sampled after all on-site adjustments have been made to the mixture proportions, including the addition of mix water and admixtures.
-This practice is not satisfactory for making specimens from concrete not having measurable slump or requiring other sizes or shapes of specimens. - 1.3 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
-The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
-Combining values from the two systems may result in non-conformance with the standard. - 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
-(Warning-Fresh hydraulic cementitious mixtures are caustic and may cause chemical burns to exposed skin and tissue upon prolonged exposure.2) - 1.5 The text of this standard references notes which provide explanatory material.
+This practice is not satisfactory for making specimens from concrete not having measurable slump or requiring other sizes or shapes of specimens. - 1.3 The values stated in either inch-pound units or SI units shall be regarded separately as standard.
+The SI units are shown in brackets.
+The values stated may not be exact equivalents; therefore each system must be used independently of the other.
+Combining values from the two units may result in nonconformance. - 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use. - 1.5 The text of this standard references notes which provide explanatory material.
 These notes shall not be considered as requirements of the standard.